-- and without his/her authorization. - To access and receive services if in need regardless of age (if consistent with facility admission criteria), creed, sex, color, culture, ethnicity, race, language, marital status, religion, spirituality, nationality, national origin, ancestry, political affiliations/views, sexual orientation, gender, gender identity, gender expression, physical, developmental or mental challenges (if consistent with the organization's capabilities), veteran status, source of payment / ability to pay, socioeconomic status or lifestyle preferences. - To know the reasons for or the purpose of the services provided and to consent to receiving these services. - To receive an individual evaluation and treatment based upon his/her needs, abilities and goals, including his/her active participation in the development of his/her individualized Treatment Plan. - To ensure that his/her unique needs, characteristics, abilities, and preferences are not neglected in determining services. - To access his/her record with clinical staff supervision, to receive and have access to any information needed to make informed decisions or refusal concerning the services you receive. - To express his/her choice regarding concurrent services involvement in research projects that must, if conducted, be done so ethically. - To be assessed fees on an equitable basis. - To express his/her preferences concerning the composition of service delivery team, and his/ her choice of case manager, counselor, or other service provider. - To receive information about evidence-based alternative treatments, medications, treatment modalities, and diverse reactions to alcohol and other drugs, as appropriate. - To review, correct, and have copies of his/her records in a timely manner upon reasonable request and as provided by law. - To refuse treatment or withdraw from services at any time without affecting re-entry later. - To receive services in the least restrictive and most accommodating environment possible. - To be free from physical abuse, sexual abuse, harassment, retaliation, and physical punishment imposed by program personnel. - To be free from psychological abuse, including humiliating, threatening, and exploitive actions, and from neglect on the part of program personnel. - To protect from the behavioral disruptions of other persons served.
+- To be entitled to all civil and human rights provided ed for by the Federal Government and the State of New Jersey. - To be entitled to adequate and humane services and respect and dignity in an environment that affords security and reasonable privacy. - To receive services that are protected under the laws of confidentiality and to receive a Privacy Notice as well as other information concerning his/her rights in regard to the use, storage, release, and disclosure of healthcare information with and without his/her authorization. - To access and receive services if in need regardless of age (if consistent with facility admission criteria), creed, sex, color, culture, ethnicity, race, language, marital status, religion, spirituality, nationality, national origin, ancestry, political affiliations/views, sexual orientation, gender, gender identity, gender expression, physical, developmental or mental challenges (if consistent with the organization's capabilities), veteran status, source of payment / ability to pay, socioeconomic status or lifestyle preferences. - To know the reasons for or the purpose of the services provided and to consent to receiving these services. - To receive an individual evaluation and treatment based upon his/her needs, abilities and goals, including his/her active participation in the development of his/her individualized Treatment Plan. - To ensure that his/her unique needs, characteristics, abilities, and preferences are not neglected in determining services. - To access his/her record with clinical staff supervision, to receive and have access to any information needed to make informed decisions or refusal concerning the services received.

-- To be free from fiduciary/financial abuse of any kind - To be informed of and treated in conformance with PTC's policies on seclusion, restraint, special treatment interventions, and the restriction of rights and privileges. - To have his/her complaints and grievances regarding rights heard and addressed, to have a written report regarding the resolution regarding his/her complaints, to face no retribution for making a complaint/grievance, and to receive assistance from PTC to facilitate access and referral to legal representatives for appropriate representation and to advocacy services, as needed. - To be informed of appeal procedures, to initiate appeals, to have posted grievance procedures in conspicuous places, to receive a decision in writing, and to be able to appeal to unbiased sources, and internal or external quality of care concerned parties and/or advocacy resources - Access and/or referrals to legal entities for appropriate representation, self-help support services and advocacy support services. - To have his/her rights explained to you in an understandable manner.
+- To express his/her choice regarding concurrent services involvement in research projects that must, if conducted, be done so ethically. - To be assessed fees on an equitable basis. - To express his/her preferences concerning the composition of service delivery team, and his/ her choice of case manager, counselor, or other service provider. - To receive information about evidence-based alternative treatments, medications, treatment modalities, and diverse reactions to alcohol and other drugs, as appropriate. - To review, correct, and have copies of his/her records in a timely manner upon reasonable request and as provided by law. - To refuse treatment or withdraw from services at any time without affecting re-entry at a later time. - To be free from physical abuse, sexual abuse, harassment, retaliation, and physical punishment imposed by program personnel. - To be free from psychological abuse, including humiliating, threatening, and exploitive actions, and from neglect on the part of program personnel - To protect from the behavioral disruptions of other persons served. - To be free from fiduciary/financial abuse of any kind. - To be informed of and treated in conformance with PTC's policies on seclusion, restraint, special treatment interventions, and the restriction of rights and privileges. - To have his/her complaints and grievances regarding rights heard and addressed, to have a written report regarding the resolution regarding his/her complaints, to face no retribution for making a complaint/grievance, and to receive assistance from PTC to facilitate access and referral to legal representatives for appropriate representation and to advocacy services, as needed. - To be informed of appeal procedures, to initiate appeals, to have posted grievance procedures in conspicuous places, to receive a decision in writing, and to be able to appeal to unbiased sources, and internal or external quality of care concerned

+- parties and/or advocacy resources - Access and/or referrals to legal entities for appropriate representation, self-help support services and advocacy support services. - To have his/her rights explained to you in an understandable manner.